gawd-coder/Weather-React-Native-App/README.md

 # Weather-React-Native-App
-App That shows temperature, weather condition and picture for the cities input
+App That shows temperature and weather condition for the cities input

 App after adding hardcoded data (no APIs used yet):